Modernizing aircraft maintenance software for real-world operations

 Solution

-Native Windows 10 tablet design.
+Native Windows 10 tablet design mockup.

-Prototype of Toolbox Remote on a Virgin Atlantic 787 cockpit tablet.
+Toolbox Remote on a Virgin Atlantic 787 cockpit tablet.

 Responsive Web Design